-I was both looking forward to and dreading this day.
-My visit to Auschwitz.
+I was both looking forward to and dreading my visit to Auschwitz.
 I could barely sleep the night before, not from excitement but from anxiety, intense dreams and nightmares.
 Ironically, this was by far the nicest day weather-wise on my short trip to Poland.
 This day was Sunday November 11th.
 In my home country (Canada), it’s Remembrance Day and in Poland, it’s Independence Day.
 Auschwitz is actually a small town in Poland that had a small army camp on the outskirts of town.
 That camp was taken over by the invading Nazis in early World War 2 and became a prisoner and death camp.

-Walking through the camp gates felt very strange.
+Walking through the camp gates at Auschwitz 1 felt very strange.
 Surreal and peaceful in a way.
-The guided tour was packed with information, statistics and facts that you just can’t get walking on your own.
-We weaved our way through the grounds and various barracks each hosting different aspects of the memorial and exhibit.
+The guided tour was packed with information, statistics and facts that you just can’t get walking on your own (or imagine).
+Our group weaved our way through the grounds and various barracks each hosting different aspects of the memorial and exhibit.
 There are pictures of prisoners (before they stopped taking pictures and began using number tattoos), prisoner cards, Nazi letters, camp photographs, uniforms, artifacts, etc. Seeing some of the actual shoes was troubling.
-Seeing the hair cut from prisoners was numbing (I couldn’t take a picture).
+Seeing the hair cut from prisoners was numbing (and I couldn’t take a picture).

 But this was only Part 1 of the tour because Auschwitz II – Berkenau was next.
 Berkenau is 5 times the size of Auschwitz 1 and the place where 10 times the number of people were killed.
 Auschwitz 1 barracks were luxury by comparison to the horse barns that posed as barracks at Berkenau.
 This was a death factory.
 If you were young and fit, you worked at nearby factories and farms until you died.
 If you were a child, woman, or weren’t fit, you were killed shortly after your arrival (to make room for the next prisoners coming).